-(1) submission of this document, the proposed for debarment, declare of the Recipient,, certifies, by at neither it nor its principals is presently debarred, suspended, ed ineligible, or voluntarily excluded from participation in this
+(1) The prospective subcontractor of the Recipient,, certi

+neither it nor its principals is presently debarred, suspended, ineligible, or voluntarily excluded from participation in this nent or agency.
-transaction by any Federal depa intment or agency.

-(2) Where the Recipient's subcontractor is unable to certify to the above statement, the prospective subcontractor shall attach an explanation to this form.
+(2) Where the Recipient's subcontract subcontractor shall attach an expla or is unable to certify to the above statement, the prospective anation to this form.

-SUB CONTRACTOR:
+SUBO CONTRACTOR:

--
+Ву:

-Signature Recipient's Name
+Sig nature Recipient's Name

-Name and Title DCA Contract Number
+-- Name e and Title DEM Contract Number

-Street Address
+Stree t Address Project Number

-City, State, Zip •
+City, State, Zip

--- Date